tgdcfgv/Wordsline/README.md

 ## 🌟 Overview

-Rect Words is a cutting-edge, cross-platform reading application that transforms your reading experience through AI-powered language assistance.
+Wordsline is a cutting-edge, cross-platform reading application that transforms your reading experience through AI-powered language assistance.
 Built with modern web technologies (Electron + React + Vite), it seamlessly combines immersive reading with intelligent vocabulary learning to help you master new languages and expand your knowledge.

 ## ✨ Key Features